Starting and ending furlough

-- get agreement in writing and be clear how much the employee or worker will get paid during their furlough
+- get agreement in writing and be clear how much the employee or worker will get paid while they're on furlough

-- keep furloughed workers on the employer's payroll and continue their employment contracts
+- keep staff on the employer's payroll and continue their employment contracts

 If someone disagrees with their employer's decision about being selected for furlough or how much they'll get paid, they should talk to their employer and try to come to an agreement.